jhradilek/vim-mallard/README.markdown

     filetype on

 For more information on how to enable and configure syntax highlighting in Vim, refer to the [Vim Documentation](http://vimdoc.sourceforge.net/htmldoc/syntax.html).

+### Configuring File Type Detection

+To change the type of the file you are editing in the current buffer, at any time, run the following Vim command:

+    :set filetype=<filetype>

+To configure Vim to associate a certain file type with a specific file extension, add the following line to your **~/.vimrc** file:

+    au BufNewFile,BufRead *.<extension> setf <filetype>

+For example, to configure Vim to treat files with the **.page** file extension as Mallard source files, use:

+    au BufNewFile,BufRead *.page setf mallard

+For more information on how to configure file type detection in Vim, refer to the [Vim Documentation](http://vimdoc.sourceforge.net/htmldoc/filetype.html).

 ## Copyright